yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 #### Q. Can I install XAP.NET using an existing java installation?

 Yes.
-See depanlinkJvm Configurationtengahlink./jvm-configuration.html#JvmLocationbelakanglink for more information.
+See [Jvm Configuration](./jvm-configuration.html#JvmLocation) for more information.

 #### Q. I've already installed XAP.NET.
 Can I configure it to work with a different java version or location?

 Yes.
-See depanlinkJvm Configurationtengahlink./jvm-configuration.html#JvmLocationbelakanglink for more information.
+See [Jvm Configuration](./jvm-configuration.html#JvmLocation) for more information.

 # Customizing XAP